Reshoring Initiative 2016 Data Report: The Tide Has Turned

 This report contains data on trends in U.S. reshoring and FDI (Foreign Direct Investment) by companies that have returned U.S. production or sourcing from offshore.
 The data is cumulative 2010 through 2016 and is for the U.S. only, unless otherwise noted.

-The combined reshoring and related FDI trends increased, adding 77,000 jobs in 2016, with an additional 13,000 reported for the years 2010 thru 2015, bringing the total number of manufacturing jobs brought from offshore to over 338,000, since the manufacturing employment low of 2010.
+The combined reshoring and related FDI trends increased, adding 77,000 jobs in 2016, and a positive adjustment of 13,000 for the years 2010 thru 2015, bringing the total number of manufacturing jobs brought from offshore to over 338,000, since the manufacturing employment low of 2010.

 Reshoring and FDI together were up over 10% in 2016, with much of the increase coming in November and December, presumably due to anticipation of greater U.S. competitiveness following the election.
 Similar to the last few years, FDI continued to exceed reshoring in terms of total jobs added, but reshoring increased at a higher rate than FDI from 2015 to 2016.
 Preliminary data from 2017 indicates similar trajectories, with an all-time high of reported jobs per month reported in January 2017.